Bougakov/Micromake-D1-3D-printer/calibrating.md

 Setting | What to enter
 --- | ---
-Firmware type: | choose Repetier
+Firmware type: | choose `Repetier`
 Steps/mm: | enter `100`
-Initial endstop corrections: | enter the values for X, Y, Z we just measured with the metal rod or ruler Initial diagonal rod length: | if you use standard Micromake rods, enter `217`.
+Initial endstop corrections: | enter the values for X, Y, Z which we just have measured with the metal rod or ruler Initial diagonal rod length: | if you use standard Micromake rods, enter `217`.
 If you use something custom, measure length from hole to hole in mm.
 Initial delta radius: | for the dome-shaped Micromake effector (with two fans on the sides) it is `95`mm Initial homed height: | it is the height you just calculated.
+Enter it here.
 Initial tower angular position corrections: | leave zeroes there.
 Printable bed radius: | because I have paper clips around my glass, my print area is reduced.
 So in my case I entered `75`mm, but you can try `80`mm
 Number of probe points: | change this to `10`